AntoineVendeville/Opinion-dynamics-in-the-Voter-Model/README.md

 - To recreate the plots presented in <i>Voter Model with Stubborn Agents on Strongly Connected Social Networks</i> use the Jupyter notebook `strongly_connected.ipynb`.

-- To recreate the plots presented in <i>How opinions crystallise: an analysis of polarisation in the voter model
-</i> (https://arxiv.org/abs/2006.07265), use the Jupyter notebook `how_opinions.ipynb`.

 `util.py` file contains functions used for simulations.